aaronland/go-wunderkammer/README.md

     	Emit to STDOUT (default true)
 ```

-For example, here's how you might "emit" a wunderkammer database produced by the `wunderkammer-db` tool described below:
+For example, here's how you might "emit" a wunderkammer database produced by the `wunderkammer-db` (described below) and [go-wunderkammer-image](https://github.com/aaronland/go-wunderkammer-image#append-dataurl) `append-dataurl` tools:

 ```
 $> ./bin/emit \